Other Rum Doodles

 Since its first publication in 1956, the words Rum Doodle and Rumdoodle have been taken by people around the world (many of them fans of the book) and used for a variety of purposes.

 There is a sleeping bag called a Rumdoodle, a climbing company, a horse, and even a Rock Band!
+In fact, the Rum Doodles around the world are multiplying - there's now a pizza restaurant in Canada, a folk duo in Leeds, and even a font!
+Try googling, or searching on Facebook.
 Many years ago my father received a copy of a Rum Doodle puzzle, climbing a mountain by means of a two-pronged fork!

 If you have a Rum Doodle to share, tick the box below and fill in the form.
 You can send us pictures, files, links and slideshows and we will share them with the Rum Doodling community.